aosp-mirror/platform_system_core/init/readme.txt

 Init provides information about the services that it is responsible for via the below properties.

+init.start
+  Time after boot in ns (via the CLOCK_BOOTTIME clock) at which the first stage of init started.

 init.svc.<name>
   State of a named service ("stopped", "stopping", "running", "restarting")

+init.svc.<name>.start
+  Time after boot in ns (via the CLOCK_BOOTTIME clock) that the service was most recently started.

 Bootcharting